afrut/learn-gcp/notes.md

 <!-- ------------------------------------------------------------ -->
 ## Networking
-- **Virtual Private Cloud (VPC) networks** is a virtual version of a physical network, implemented inside of Google's production network, using Andromeda.
 - **DNS A records** associate an IP address with a domain name.

+### Virtual Private Cloud (VPC)
+- Virtual version of a physical network, implemented inside of Google's production network, using Andromeda.
+- When a VM lacks external IP addresses, it can only send packets to other internal IP address destinations.
+Enabling **Private Google Access** allows these VMs to access external Google APIs and services to use cloud resoruces.

 ### Cloud VPN
 - Used to connect two networks, one of which must be a VPC network in the cloud.